mezzio/mezzio/doc/book/getting-started/features.md

 thus executed) earlier, while those specifying lower and/or negative integers are attached later.
 The default priority is 1.

-Expressive provides default implementations of "routing" and "dispatch" middleware, which you either attach to the middleware pipeline manually, or via configuration.
-These are implemented as the classes `Zend\Expressive\Middleware\RouteMiddleware` and `Zend\Expressive\Middleware\DispatchMiddleware`, respectively.
+Mezzio provides default implementations of "routing" and "dispatch" middleware, which you either attach to the middleware pipeline manually, or via configuration.
+These are implemented as the classes `Mezzio\Middleware\RouteMiddleware` and `Mezzio\Middleware\DispatchMiddleware`, respectively.

-Routing within Expressive consists of decomposing the request to match it to middleware that can handle that given request.
+Routing within Mezzio consists of decomposing the request to match it to middleware that can handle that given request.
 This typically consists of a combination of matching the requested URI path along with allowed HTTP methods: